 David Walsh, the famous Irish sports journalist, who the chief sports writer of the British newspaper The Sunday Times, has announced that he is believing that Chris Froome is the worthy winner of the Tour de France.

-On The Sunday Times, Walsh published two articles titled “Why I believe in Chris Froome” and “Yellow Jersey is grand reward for team effort” today (you need to subscribe to The Sunday Times website read these articles, subscription is not free).
+On The Sunday Times, Walsh published two articles titled “Why I believe in Chris Froome” and “Yellow Jersey is a grand reward for team effort” today (you need to subscribe to The Sunday Times website to read these articles, the subscription is not free).

 In the first article, titled “Why I believe in Chris Froome“, Walsh is giving the numbers about how many times Froome and other Team Sky riders tested.
 He says only Froome has been tested 3-times yesterday )the penultimate stage day).
 He also giving hints about how well organized Team Sky is.
 We’re also learning that why Froome couldn’d get his gels/bars from the team car and bonked on the second climb of Alpe d’Huez (really an intresting story).